the1lab/1lab/src/Cat/Diagram/Limit/Finite.lagda.md

   with-pullbacks top pb = fc where
     module top = Terminal top
-    mkprod : ∀ A B → Product C A B mkprod A B = record { has-is-product = terminal-pullback→product top.has⊤ pb' }
+    mkprod : ∀ A B → Product C A B mkprod A B = record where
-      where pb' = pb (top.has⊤ A .centre) (top.has⊤ B .centre) .Pullback.has-is-pb
+      has-is-product = terminal-pullback→product top.has⊤ $
+        pb top.! top.! .Pullback.has-is-pb

     mkeq : ∀ {A B} (f g : Hom A B) → Equaliser C f g mkeq {A = A} {B} f g = eq where